Lifshitz tails on the Bethe lattice: a combinatorial approach: Definitions and results

 \subsection{Absolute continuity of the density of states}

-We stated just before Eq.~(\ref{densite_resolvent}) that $\rho$ is absolutely continuous (and, more precisely, has a bounded density).
+As already underlined $\rho$ is in general a probability measure and as such is not guaranteed to be absolutely continuous (i.e. to have a density).
+However additional assumptions on the random variables $J_{ij}$ and $V_i$ besides (OD1-OD2) or (D1-D2) are known to imply such a regularity of $\rho$ (this is why we denoted $\rho(E)$ instead of $\rho_{\rm ac}(E)$ the density of states in Figs.~\ref{fig_numerical_simulation},\ref{fig_cusp} and \ref{fig_differents_k}).
+Let us first discuss the diagonal disorder case.
+If $V$ has a bounded density, then $\rho$ is absolutely continuous with a bounded density.
 This is a well-known result for finite-dimensional models, usually called a ``Wegner estimate'' (see~\cite{Wegner} for the original work and~\cite{IDS,invitation,fabio} for mathematical presentations).
-The core of the argument for diagonal disorder is as follows: the number of eigenvalues of $H^L$ (the regularization of $H$ in a box of size $L$) below a fixed threshold can only change by one when the potential $V_i$ at one site is varied from its minimal to its maximal value.
+The core of the argument in finite dimension goes as follows: the number of eigenvalues of $H^L$ (the regularization of $H$ in a box of size $L$) below a fixed threshold can only change by one when the potential $V_i$ at one site is varied from its minimal to its maximal value.
 This is then shown to imply the absolute continuity of the average of $N^L$, and finally of $\rho$ by taking the $L \to \infty$ limit.
 The argument can thus be readily extended to the Bethe lattice case thanks to its regularization of finite size $N$ provided by the random regular graphs on $N$ vertices.
 We stress that the absolute continuity of the density of states should not be mistaken with the nature (localized or extended) of the spectrum for a given realization of the disorder.

-Wegner's argument does not apply directly to the off-diagonal case, but under assumption (OD3) the integrated density of states is locally Lipschitz continuous~\cite{klopp} (hence the density of states is almost everywhere defined and bounded), except possibly in the middle of the band (i.e. for $E=0$).
+Wegner's argument does not apply directly to the off-diagonal case, but under the additional assumption that $J$ has a Lipshitz continuous density the integrated density of states is locally Lipschitz continuous~\cite{klopp} (hence the density of states is almost everywhere defined and bounded), except possibly in the middle of the band (i.e. for $E=0$).
 At this energy and in presence of off-diagonal disorder only, the density of states is known to diverge in one dimension~\cite{EgRi78}.
 The numerical estimates we obtained for the density of states of the Bethe lattice exhibit a weak non-analyticity around $E=0$ (see Fig.~\ref{fig_cusp}).
 A non-rigorous analysis presented in Appendix~\ref{appendix_middle} suggests the form $\rho(E) \simeq \rho(0) - \alpha |E|^\frac{k-1}{2}$ when $E \rightarrow 0$, which is in very good agreement with the numerical results.